MarketMood-htn/pymongo-backend/README.md

 Install required dependencies
 `python -m pip install 'fastapi[all]' 'pymongo[srv]' python-decouple`

-Create a .env file in the root folder with
+Create a .env file in the pymongo-fastapi-crud folder with
 ```
 ATLAS_URI={Your Atlas connection string}
 DB_NAME={Name of your DB in Atlas}